cronologic-de/ug_tbt2pcie/source/index.rst

 This User Guide provides an overview of the device's operation.
-It should be understood as an appendix to the main User Guide of your device, where the functionality, hardware interfaces and application programming interfaces are explained.
+It should be understood as an appendix to the main User Guide of your device, where the functionality, hardware and application programming interfaces are explained.
 See:

 TimeTagger4: